harlan-zw/nuxt-webpack-optimisations/README.md

 yarn add nuxt-build-optimisations
 ```

+- :warning: This package makes optimisations with the assumption you're developing on the latest chrome.
-:warning: This package is in pre-release.
-Make sure you test your app before deploying this into production.
+- :warning: Make sure you test your app before deploying it production with this package.

-_Note: Nuxt 3 will use Vite which will most likely make this package redundant in the future._
+- _Note: Nuxt 3 will use Vite which will most likely make this package redundant in the future._

 ---